 Moving to Northcrest is a choice that provides you with carefree independent living for the rest of your life; free of the burdens of home maintenance, lawn care, and snow removal.
-Northcrest offers you the opportunity to pursue activities that perhaps you didn’t previously have the time to do, such as volunteering, attending Lifelong Learning classes at Iowa State University, playing bridge, bowling, golfing or attending the numerous events available at ISU.
+Northcrest offers you the opportunity to pursue activities and events that perhaps you didn’t previously have the time to do, such as volunteering, attending Lifelong Learning classes at Iowa State University, playing bridge, bowling, golfing, or attending the numerous events available at ISU.

-But one of the most important and beneficial reasons for you to move to Northcrest is the guaranteed Life-Care commitment that we make to each and every resident.
+One of the most important and beneficial reasons for you to move to Northcrest is the guaranteed Life-Care commitment that we make to each and every resident.

-1 BR apartment monthly fee $ 1628
+1 BR apartment monthly fee $ 1677

-Meal charge $ 840
+Meal charge $ 876

-Total monthly fee: $ 2468
+Total monthly fee: $ 2553

-With the rising cost of long-term health care, monthly costs for nursing care can quickly escalate to amounts in excess of $8,000 per month.
-Northcrest's Life-Care program offers protection from paying catastrophic long-term care expenses - a freedom that empowers our residents to focus on living a full life after retirement.
+With the rising cost of long-term health care, monthly costs for nursing care can quickly escalate to amounts in excess of $9,000 per month.
+Northcrest's Life-Care program offers protection from paying catastrophic long-term care expenses - freedom that empowers our residents to focus on living a full life after retirement.

 Northcrest also realizes that some people may outlive their assets.
 If that happens, the Life-Care commitment provides financial support to the resident.
-No one is ever asked to leave Northcrest because of lack of funds.
+No one is ever asked to leave Northcrest because of a lack of funds.